top of page

 Publications (* = undergraduate student, ** = graduate student)

 • Bernacki, R.** and M. Norris.
-In Review.
+In Revision.
 Development of novel ecosystems following simulated emerald ash borer outbreak in ash-dominated forests.
-Forests (special issue on EAB)

 • Brown, J.** and M.D.
 Norris.
 2018.
 Detecting soil and plant community changes in restored wetlands using a chronosequence approach.
 Wetland Ecology and Management.
 26(3):299–314.
 DOI: 10.1007/s11273-017-9574-7